fatalaijon/gorilla-game/README.md

 ## How to Play

+Run `monkey_game.py` in a Python 3.6 or newer interpretter:
 ```shell
 python3 monkey_game.py
 ```

-Use Up/Down arrow keys to change the angle of banana toss, +/- keys to change the speed of banana toss.
+Use the Up/Down arrow keys to change the angle of banana toss, +/- keys to change the speed of banana toss.
 Press SPACE to toss a banana.

 The game remembers each player's previously selected banana speed and angle.

-Some features, like "game over" still under development.

 ## Changes to Starter Code